Welcome to the Epicentre Spices

 Health benefits of Herbs and Spices

 Herbs and spices do more than just flavour food.
 They help you cut back on unhealthy ingredients, such as salt, sugars and saturated fat.
 Try cooking your carrots in a low fat chicken broth then adding some ground cinnamon or chopped parsley.
-Before cooking, rub chicken, beef or pork with a combination of herbs and spices, let the flavour permeate the meat for several hours and enjoy a new tasted sensation.
+Before cooking, rub chicken, beef or pork with a combination of herbs and spices, let the flavour permeate the meat for several hours and enjoy a new taste sensation.
 Not sure which to blend?
 Explore our website and you will find all kinds of ideas.

-They also have many have impressive health benefits.
+They also have many impressive health benefits.
 Ongoing research is revealing the ultimate power of herbs and spices as weapons against illnesses from Alzheimer’s disease to cancer or diabetes.
 We are now seeing the scientific proof for why civilizations have used spices medicinally for thousands of years.
 While herbs and spices may not directly cure disease there is strong evidence showing some spices actually help manage chronic conditions.
 Read more about how herbs and spices fight disease.